android/security-certification-resources/niap-cc/Permissions/Companion/README.md

 the Permission Test Tool; if the two apps have the same signing identity it can cause some of the permission tests to fail.

+## Functionalities

+ - This application provides entry points to the services, we can test the permissions which have 'BIND_*' prefix with these.
+ - Install several media files for testing
+ - Put a data into the DropBox
+ - Prepare hidden flags to test device policy manager test cases.
+   - You can toggle this flags by a checkbox on the bottom of the activity.
+ - Check the behaviour of the location manager.

 ## Pre-requisites
 * Android SDK 28+

 ## Getting Started
 This sample uses the Gradle build system.
 To build this project, use the `gradlew build` command or use `Import Project` in Android Studio.

+Also You can publish apk file into the Tester/package directory with `./gradlew publishAll` command

 ## Support
 If you've found an error in this sample, please file an issue on the github bug